Go back to Index of Recipes

 The Basic Pumpkin Mixture: 3½ cups cooked or canned (solid pack) pumpkin |

 Preliminaries: Preheat the oven to 230C / 450F / Gas Mark 8.
 Roll out the chilled dough and fit it into the pie pan, making a strong, fluted rim that extends about ½ inch above the top of the pan.
 (Do not prick the bottom of the pastry.)
 The pumpkin mixture: Blend the basic pumpkin ingredients together in a mixing bowl; the mixture should hold its shape softly in a spoon; beat in droplets more of milk if it seems stiff.
 Beat the egg whites into stiff peaks and beat a quarter of them into the pumpkin mixture.
 Delicately fold in the rest.
 Filling the shell: At once, ladle the mixture into the pie shell, filling only to the rim of the pan.
 Proceed at once to the baking.
 Baking — about 1 hour, starting at 230C / 450F / Gas Mark 8: Keep your eye on things here, since if the filling cooks too fast it can turn watery.
 Start: Immediately after the shell is filled, set the pie in the middle level of the preheated oven and bake for 15 minutes.
 Minute 15: When the rim of the crust colours lightly, reduce the heat to 190C / 375F / Gas mark 6 and bake 15 minutes more.
 (Lower heat if the pastry begins to brown too much.)
 Minute 30: Turn thermostat down to 180C / 350F / Gas Mark 5, and continue baking another 15 minutes or so, until a skewer or knife blade comes out clean when you insert it 2 inches from the edges of the pie.
-Minute 45 to 50: Turn the oven off, and leave the door ajar for 20 to 30 minutes more.
-Serve the pie warm or (preferably) cold. |
+Minute 45 to 50 Turn the oven off, and leave the door ajar for 20 to 30 minutes more.
+Serve the pie warm or cold depending on your taste. |

 Go back to Index of Recipes